 Clifford Chance's annual global United Nations Sustainable Development Goals (UN SDGs) Award recognises and supports outstanding achievement in contributing towards the achievement of the UN SDGs.

-Clifford Chance provided the winning organisation with a £50,000 donation and 500 pro bono hours.
-The winner was chosen by a judging panel including representatives of Clifford Chance, the firm's strategic pro bono partners, and clients.
+Clifford Chance will provide the winning organisation with a £50,000 donation and 500 pro bono hours.
+The winner will be chosen by a judging panel including representatives of Clifford Chance, the firm's strategic pro bono partners, and clients.

 About the 2022 winner